Eligibility for Application

 - Official graduate transcript(s).

-- Letters of recommendation (please note that we require 3 letters of recommendation; however, applicants will not be penalized if they chose to provide more than three).
+- Letters of recommendation (please note that we require 3 letters of recommendation; however, applicants will not be penalized if they choose to provide more than three).

 The SMPH UW Psychology Internship Program participates in the APPIC Internship Matching Program (www.appic.org).
 Our program agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.

-UW internship training faculty and interns participate in the selection process by involvement in reviewing applicant materials and face-to-face interviews.
+UW internship training faculty and interns participate in the selection process by involvement in reviewing applicant materials and face-to-face interviews (this year, all interviews will be virtual).
 After all applicant interviews have been completed, a meeting is convened in which the applicants are discussed and ranked for submission to the APPIC match process.
 An offer of employment is conditional pending the results of a criminal and/or caregiver background check.
 If the results of the background check are unacceptable, the offer will be withdrawn or, if you have started employment, your employment will be terminated.
 Please be sure to disclose all misdemeanors and felonies when completing your background check.
 Undisclosed convictions found in a criminal and/or caregiver background check may be grounds for withdrawal of offer.

 Statement of Nondiscrimination